- Coyotes are a canid related to wolves and domestic dogs.

 How are coyotes doing today?

 Currently, the IUCN categorizes coyotes with the conservation status “least concern”.
 Populations are increasing and coyotes face little threat of endangerment at this time.
-The dangers coyotes do face are from widespread hunting and habitat loss due to human activity.
+The dangers coyotes face are widespread hunting and habitat loss due to human activity.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.